Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Different shaped head notches (and other features in and around rock tombs) suggest different tombs were designed to serve different processing purposes.

-This isn't the place for that level of analysis.
-However, in my opinion there is a pressing need to catalogue surviving rock tomb designs and wear and damage patterns in order to better understand the experience of commoners in their locations.
+There is a pressing need to catalogue wear and damage patterns in order to better understand the practice of assisted decomposition in their locations.

-Here.
-I'm going to try to show one specific use case.
+This isn't the place to justify the need for that level of analysis, so I'm going to try to evidence one specific use case.

 Many Portuguese rock tombs show signs of deliberate destruction.
 A good example is the Sepultra da Albergaria rock tomb just south of Carregal do Sal: